Confirmation of Acceptance for Studies (CAS)

 After you receive the email confirmation of your visa curtailment from the UKVI team, you will have about four months of extant leave.

-You can then request a course completion letter from your faculty student office after your new course end date.
+Please obtain a course completion letter from your faculty student office after your new course end date.
 You can provide this to your employer as proof of your course completion.

-Students who are transferred off the placement route and complete the one-year masters are reported to the Home Office by the compliance team.
-We are required to report your early completion and new end date.
-Your visa is then curtailed by the Home Office to reflect your new course end date.
+Students who are transferred off the placement year and complete the one-year masters are reported to the Home Office by the compliance team.
+They are then required to report your early completion and new end date.
+Your visa is then cancelled, and you will have 4 months extant leave.

 If you travel outside the UK after your new end date has been reported to the Home Office, you risk not being eligible to apply for the Graduate Route.
-If your student visa is cancelled when you are overseas, all of your extant leave (the additional four months you would usually receive after your new course end date) lapses and you are not permitted to re-enter the UK on your student visa.

 The advice from the Home Office is not to travel outside the UK until your Graduate Route visa has been granted.